Dixie

 M. E. Garrison's Map of Dixie published in 1909.
-This version of Dixie only includes states within the Southeast, omitting traditionally included states such as Texas or Virginia.
+This version of Dixie only includes states within the Southeast, omitting traditionally included states such as Texas.

 Dixie, also known as Dixieland or Dixie's Land, is a nickname for all or part of the Southern United States.
-While there is no official definition of this region (and the included areas have shifted over the years), or the extent of the area it covers, most definitions include the U.S. states below the Mason–Dixon line that seceded and comprised the Confederate States of America, almost always including the Deep South.
+While there is no official definition of this region (and the included areas have shifted over the years), or the extent of the area it covers, most definitions include the U.S. states below the Mason–Dixon line that seceded and composed the Confederate States of America, including all the Deep South.
 The term became popularized throughout the United States by songs that nostalgically referred to the American South.

 Region

 Geographically, Dixie usually means the cultural region of the Southern states.
 However, definitions of Dixie vary greatly.
 Dixie may include only the Deep South (Alabama, Mississippi, South Carolina, etc.) or the states that seceded during the American Civil War.

 "Dixie" states in the modern sense usually refer to: